wxsonz/42-r00-libft/README.md

 glibc - insane optimization but hard to intepret\
 FreeBSD - good optimization and mostly with primitive C\
 \
-note: the code itself is pretty messy by my current standard but that is ok
+note: the code itself is pretty messy by my current standard but that is ok\
+\

-บอกเลย หิวข้าว
+บอกเลย หิวข้าว\
+\
+short guide\
+if you are unsure on how to start the project\
+make an overall structure first then adding more in\
+makefile -> header -> ft_xxx.c something\
+\
+if that doesn't help then break it down even more\